briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Wireless Attacks
-- <u>DeAuthentication Attack</u>: s DOS attack that takes people that are working on the wireless network and disconnects them from any connectivity over that network
+- <u>DeAuthentication Attack</u>: A DOS attack that takes people that are working on the wireless network and disconnects them from any connectivity over that network

 - <u>Radio frequency (RF) jamming</u>: transmitting interfering wireless signals preventing other nearby devices from connecting to access points